seanfdnn/ergodox-layout/readme.md

 [![ADORE layer](https://github.com/algernon/ergodox-layout/raw/master/images/adore-layer.png)](http://www.keyboard-layout-editor.com/#/gists/45681a17453d235925b6028dd83bf12a)

 My experimental layout, that I keep tweaking.
 No full description here, because things are very much in flux.

-Note that the **HUN** layer does not work well with ADORE: it still has the same layout as on the [Base](#base-layer) layer.
-This will remain until ADORE becomes the default.

 ## LED states